Getting Started

 --origin_databaseOrigin database name

---origin_ssl_modeOrigin TLS mode (disable or require)
+--origin_ssl_modeOrigin TLS mode (disable, require, or verify-full)

 --replication_hostReplication host override